Teleportation=Translation: Continuous recovery of black hole information: Haagerup–Kosaki Lift: Existence and Mechanism of

 \item The subalgebra inclusion lifts to $\tilde{\mathcal{N}} = \mathcal{N} \rtimes_{\sigma^{\omega}|_{\mathcal{N}}} \mathbb{R} \subset \tilde{\mathcal{M}}$.
 Crucially, this lifted subalgebra remains invariant under the dual action:

 \item There exists a unique, faithful normal conditional expectation

-which is trace-preserving (i.e., $\tau \circ \tilde{E} = \tau$) and is equivariant with respect to the dual action $\theta_{t}$ (i.e., $\tilde{E} \circ \theta_{t} = \theta_{t} \circ \tilde{E}$). \end{enumerate} \end{proposition}
+which is trace-preserving (i.e., $\tau \circ \tilde{E} = \tau$) and is equivariant with respect to the dual action $\theta_{q}$ (i.e., $\tilde{E} \circ \theta_{q} = \theta_{q} \circ \tilde{E}$). \end{enumerate} \end{proposition}

-\begin{proof} The proof formalizes the conversion of the Type III unbounded structure into a Type $\text{II}_\infty$ bounded projection. \begin{enumerate} \item \textbf{Compatibility:} The assumption $\sigma_t^\omega(\mathcal{N}) \subset \mathcal{N}$ ensures that the crossed product of the subalgebra, $\tilde{\mathcal{N}}$, is naturally a subalgebra of $\tilde{\mathcal{M}}$.
-Without this modular covariance, the relationship between the lifted algebras is not well-defined. \item \textbf{Semifinite Structure and Trace:} The theory of crossed products guarantees that $\tilde{\mathcal{M}}$ is a semifinite algebra equipped with a canonical trace $\tau$.
-The scaling property \eqref{dualactaut} is a defining characteristic of the Type II$_\infty$ crossed product derived from a Type III algebra, allowing us to treat modular dynamics as trace-scaling automorphisms.
-Consequently, the existence of this trace allows for the construction of conditional expectations that are not available in the Type III setting.
+\begin{proof}[Outline of Construction] The construction resolves the Type III pathology by embedding the algebra into a larger Type $\text{II}_\infty$ system.
+The key steps are: \begin{enumerate} \item \textbf{Compatibility:} The assumption $\sigma_t^\omega(\mathcal{N}) \subset \mathcal{N}$ ensures that the modular dynamics of the ambient algebra do not mix the subalgebra with the complement, allowing $\tilde{\mathcal{N}}$ to be a well-defined subalgebra of $\tilde{\mathcal{M}}$.

+\item \textbf{Semifinite Structure:} The theory of crossed products implies that $\tilde{\mathcal{M}}$ is semifinite.
+The scaling property \eqref{dualactaut} is the defining characteristic of a Type II$_\infty$ crossed product derived from a Type III algebra, allowing us to treat modular automorphisms as trace-scaling operations.

-\item \textbf{Construction of $\tilde{E}$:} The existence of the trace-preserving conditional expectation $\tilde{E}$ follows from the compatibility of the dual weights on $\tilde{\mathcal{M}}$ and $\tilde{\mathcal{N}}$.
-Specifically, because the original weights were chosen to be compatible ($\omega = \psi \circ \mathcal{E}$), their dual traces on the crossed products coincide, implying the existence of a conditional expectation.
-This $\tilde{E}$ effectively renormalizes the original OVW $\mathcal{E}$ into a norm-one projection on the semifinite algebra.
+\item \textbf{Construction of $\tilde{E}$:} The existence of the trace-preserving conditional expectation $\tilde{E}$ follows from the compatibility of the dual weights.
+Since the original weights satisfy $\omega = \psi \circ \mathcal{E}$, their associated dual traces on the crossed products are consistent.
+This consistency allows OVW $\mathcal{E}$ (which was unbounded) to be renormalized into a contractive projection $\tilde{E}$ on the semifinite algebra.

-\item \textbf{Equivariance:} The construction explicitly preserves the structure of the dual action $\theta_t$, ensuring $\tilde{E} \circ \theta_t = \theta_t \circ \tilde{E}$.
-This property is crucial for proving that the analytic domains are preserved under the operation of $\tilde{E}$. \end{enumerate} For rigorous proofs and technical details, see \cite{TakesakiII,Kosaki84}. \end{proof}
+\item \textbf{Equivariance:} By construction, $\tilde{E}$ respects the dual action $\theta_q$.
+This equivariance is crucial for defining the analytic domains required for the interpolation $E_s$, ensuring that the path remains within the correct operator spaces.